Beginner1208/Daniele-Asioli-Academic-website/content/project/UKFoodTrade/index.md

 #slides: example
 ---

 The School of Agriculture, Policy and Development of the University of Reading (UoR) is the lead partner in the Transforing UK Food System project UKFoodTrade.
-The implementation of the UKFoodTrade project started on 1 September 2022 and will end on 31 August 2025.
+The implementation of the UKFoodTrade project started on 1 September 2022 and will end on 31 December 2025.
 The total value of the project is £ 696,804.
 The project aims to develop a blueprint for a coordinated set of fiscal and trade policy interventions along with structural changes to food supply and value chains and industry-led initiatives for supporting the transition to healthy and sustainable diets.